 Ah, flannel shirts.
 They’re comfy, they’re surprisingly stylish and they’re perfect for afternoons spent curled up on the couch.
-But if you’ve ever wondered how to style a flannel (when you eventually venture into society), we’ve got a few ideas.
-Here, 12 super fashionable women show off their best flannel outfits, so you can have your most stylish, plaid-filled winter yet.
+But if you’ve ever wondered how to style one (when you eventually venture into society), we’ve got a few flannel outfit ideas to share.
+Here, 17 super fashionable women show off their best flannel outfits, so you can have your most stylish, plaid-filled winter yet.

 Go for full-on ‘70s vibes with a pair of colorful lenses and groovy flares.
 Then, give your outfit a modern edge by slipping on some pointy-toe flats and toting a mini bag as a finishing touch.